-Jayne Pascoe, NHWN’s Strategic Partnerships Director, said: “Targeting people because of their disability is completely unacceptable and we’re working hard to do our bit and encourage Neighbourhood Watch supporters to help stop it.”
+Jayne Pascoe, Neighbourhood Watch Network’s Strategic Partnerships Director, said: “Targeting people because of their disability is completely unacceptable and we’re working hard to do our bit and encourage Neighbourhood Watch supporters to help stop it.”

-True Vision has also created an easy-read Disability Hate Crime Book – and how to report it – read it below.
+- True Vision has created an easy-read Disability Hate Crime Book – and how to report it

-if you’re interested in the research read Victim Support’s Insight Report – An Easy Target?
-EHRC’s Hidden in Plain Sight and the University of Leicester Hate Crime research – both are listed below.
+- If you’re interested in the research read Victim Support’s Insight Report – An Easy Target?, the Equality and Human Rights Commission’s Hidden in Plain Sight